clalexni/naive-bayes/README.md

 - data file (path) for inputs training and test set
 - command line:
   - run these two lines to ensure the correct python version
-  - the first line gives user permission to execute the code using shebang style
   - the second line takes two input of data file path (./data/train.dat for instance)
     - the first input is the training set and the second input should be the test set
 ~~~
 chmod u+x main.py
 ~~~